1. Evans Cycles - The History

 The office he worked from in the early nineties is still in existence at the back of the current Croydon store.
 Mike's focus today is on all of the company's buying, merchandising and logistics operations - including the development of our private label brands.

 Mike is a keen cyclist and he has won many titles in the past.
 From the age of 11 he was competing in almost all cycling disciplines including road racing, time trials, hill climbs, cyclo cross and track winning over 75 races including the London Junior Sprint and Pursuit titles and the South of England 20km titles on the track.
 Now he is teaching his kids to ride!

 Jonathan joined Evans in March 2012.
-Previously the Chief Finanical Officer of Radley & Co.
-He has held this position for the last six years, during which time that business has grown successfully.
-Prior to Radley, Jonathan worked for 4 years at Eagle Rock Entertainment, 5 years at Braitrim Holdings, and 12 years at John E Fells.
+He has 16 years’ experience at Board level working in exciting, fast growth private equity backed businesses.
+He was previously the Chief Finanical Officer of Radley & Co. a position he held for 6 years, during which time that business grew very successfully.
+Prior to Radley, Jonathan worked for 3 years at Eagle Rock Entertainment and 5 years at Braitrim Holdings,

-Jonathan is very keen on outdoor pursuits – mountain biking, running, skiing and golf.
+Jonathan is very keen on outdoor pursuits – cycling, running, skiing and golf.